MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 SAS and Microsoft have tested a series of data platforms that you can use to host SAS datasets.
 The SAS blogs document the results in detail, including performance characteristics.
 The tests include the following platforms:

-- [Sycomp Storage Fueled by IBM Spectrum Scale](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/sycompatechnologycompanyinc1588192103892.sycompstoragefueledbyibmspectrumscalewithrhel?tab=overview): Uses General Parallel File System (GPFS) software.
+- [Sycomp Storage Fueled by IBM Spectrum Scale](https://azuremarketplace.microsoft.com/marketplace/apps/sycompatechnologycompanyinc1588192103892.sycompstoragefueledbyibmspectrumscalewithrhel?tab=overview), which uses General Parallel File System (GPFS) software
-- [EXAScaler Cloud by DataDirect Network (DDN)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/ddn-whamcloud-5345716.exascaler_cloud_app?tab=overview): Based on the Lustre file system.
+- [EXAScaler Cloud by DataDirect Network (DDN)](https://azuremarketplace.microsoft.com/marketplace/apps/ddn-whamcloud-5345716.exascaler_cloud_app?tab=overview), which is based on the Lustre file system
-- [Azure NetApp Files](https://azure.microsoft.com/services/netapp/): Supports Network File System (NFS) file-storage protocols.
+- [Azure NetApp Files](https://azure.microsoft.com/services/netapp/), which supports Network File System (NFS) file-storage protocols

 SAS offers an RHEL-IO script.
 The [SAS forums](https://communities.sas.com/t5/Administration-and-Deployment/bd-p/sas_admin) provide documentation on tests with this script on these platforms.